 Sigfox Network Location is based on a proprietary probabilistic calculation of the most probable location of the device.
 This is done thanks to the Received Signal Strength Indicator (RSSI) coming from the messages sent by a device and received by the Sigfox infrastructure.
 It doesn't rely on Time Difference Of Arrival (TDOA) or on the signal's Doppler shift.

 The location computation is based on the data obtained from the Sigfox infrastructure.
 This data comes from several replicas of the same messages sent by a device and received by different base stations.

 - With the identifiers of the base stations, the Sigfox infrastructure can assert their location.
 Thanks to this information, probable locations are computed, the one with the highest probability being selected.

 Because this method is calculated using regular Sigfox messages, it has three main advantages:

 - No extra hardware required,

 - Very cost-efficient,

-Moreover, it benefits from advantages of the Sigfox network:
+Moreover, it benefits from the advantages of the Sigfox network:

 - Low energy for longer battery life,

-- Very long range and global (more than 50 territories covered or in progress) with the capacity to automatically switch from a radio configuration (RC) to another thanks to the Monarch feature,
+- Very long range and global (more than 50 territories covered or in progress) with the capacity to automatically switch from one radio configuration (RC) to another thanks to the Monarch feature,

 - Resilient to interference, with the capacity to resist jamming.